Framewrk’s MVP Launch

 The updated questionnaire and tour performed well in early user tests and qualitative feedback showed no lingering concerns about demographic data being collected.

 We provided an important example of how the product can be tailored to its core users to improve satisfaction and engagement, as well as a foundation for collecting more useful metrics.
-Our ability to impact retention was limited by the scope of work, but we were able to prevent churn at onboarding.
+We were also successful in preventing churn at onboarding.

 Not every launch, feature, or UX project requires strict adherence to the basic design process, but this was a great reminder that the fundamentals (like user personas) can be a valuable gut check for product strategy when something isn’t performing as expected.